 A molecular biologist, Anne Dejean investigates the molecular and cellular mechanisms involved in the development of human cancers.
 She discovered that HBV may act as an insertional mutagen in liver cancer.
 Since then, Dejean’s team has contributed several pioneering concepts in the areas of nuclear receptors and tumorigenesis with their discovery that retinoic acid receptors (RAR) genes are mutated in human cancers.
-She first found such a mutation in HBV-associated liver cancer and cloned the RARb gene.
-Dejean’s team then discovered the PML-RARa oncogenic fusion protein as the causative genetic event in acute promyelocytic leukemia (APL) and dissected its molecular components, thus providing the rationale for APL treatment by retinoic acid and arsenic, the first described and so far most efficient example of oncogene-targeted therapy.
-They then demonstrated that a particular sub-nuclear structure, which they named the PML Nuclear Body, is disrupted in a retinoic acid-reversible manner in APL thus providing a cellular basis for APL and its treatment.
+They first found such a mutation in HBV-associated liver cancer and cloned the RARb gene.
+They then discovered the PML-RARa oncogenic fusion protein as the causative genetic event in acute promyelocytic leukemia (APL), dissected its molecular components, and provided a rationale for the retinoic acid and arsenic dual treatment for APL, the first described and so far most efficient example of oncogene-targeted therapy.
+Dejean’s team then demonstrated that a particular sub-nuclear structure, which they named the PML Nuclear Body, is disrupted in APL and showed that both retinoic acid and arsenic are able to correct this cellular defect.

-In the last twenty years, A. Dejean’s lab contributed to the emergence of the SUMO field by deciphering important biological and patho-physiological activities of this process in regulating nuclear events.
-Notably, A. Dejean and colleagues demonstrated that arsenic induces polysumoylation of PML-RARa leading to its degradation in APL, they generated the first mouse models for the graded ablation of sumoylation and unveiled a previously unappreciated role for SUMO that, in marking chromatin by a unique modifier, coordinates concerted regulation of cell-specific transcriptional programs.
-Recent projects in her lab aim at understanding how SUMO on chromatin regulates transcriptional programs and cell fate in normal and cancer states.
+In the last twenty years, A. Dejean’s lab contributed to the emergence of the SUMO field by deciphering important biological and pathophysiological activities of this process in regulating nuclear events.
+Notably, A. Dejean and colleagues demonstrated that arsenic induces the polysumoylation of PML-RARa as well as its degradation in APL, they generated the first mouse models for the graded ablation of sumoylation and unveiled an epigenetic role for SUMO that, in marking chromatin-associated proteins by a unique modifier, represses innate immunity and safeguards cell identity.
+Recent projects in her lab aim at understanding how SUMO on chromatin regulates cell fate decisions in normal and cancer states.